You can visit Ningaloo Reef all year round, but some months are better than others. This entirely depends on what you want to see on your visit.

 - Nesting season is from November through March.
 During these months, female turtles come to these beaches to lay their eggs.

-- The hatchlings make their way into the waters of the Ningaloo reef 60 days later, usually between February and March,
+- The hatchlings make their way into the waters of the Ningaloo reef 40-60 days later, usually between January to March.

 But as exciting as this is, these are very stressful times for the turtles.
 To learn how to disturb them the least, head up to the Jurabi Turtle Centre.